This taco pasta bake has absolutely no business being this good — cheesy, crispy, loaded with flavour and perfect for feeding a family.

 - Lime (to serve)

 From there it’s time to face plant!
-This will make a full meal for 5 (4 very hungry) so no need for sides.
-I also recommend diving in quick, or the sour cream with start to turn the topping soft.
+This will make a full meal for 5 (4 very hungry), so no need for sides.
+I also recommend diving in quickly, or the sour cream will start to turn the topping soft.

-If you like the sound of this recipe then definitely check out my Ground Beef Tacos and Cheesy Ground Beef Quesadillas!
-For more similar recipes check out these beauties too:
+If you like the sound of this recipe, then definitely check out my Ground Beef Tacos, Taco Sweet Potatoes and Cheesy Ground Beef Quesadillas!

 Alrighty, let’s tuck into the full taco pasta bake recipe shall we?!